satls/StrategyCoordinator/README.md

 ## Strategy Configuration

-It would pretty neat if we could use the preheat oven strategy for other recipies that require the oven to be preheated such as baked potatoes, but that require a different temperature.
+It would pretty neat if we could use the preheat oven strategy for other recipes that require the oven to be preheated such as baked potatoes, but that require a different temperature.

 A smart developer might inject the temperature in the constructor like this: